-Special Counsel hasn't asked Mike Pence for an interview — so far
+Special counsel hasn't asked Mike Pence for an interview — so far

 A second person familiar with the matter said the special counsel has not indicated an interest in interviewing the vice president, beyond initial document requests early on.

-The president's legal team has been discussing possible parameters and scope of an interview with the special counsel's office as part of the investigation into Russia's meddling in the 2016 election and possible collusion with the Trump's campaign, NBC News has reported.
+The president's legal team has been discussing the . possible parameters and scope of an interview with the special counsel's office as part of its investigation into Russia's meddling in the 2016 election and possible collusion with the Trump's campaign, NBC News has reported.

 Trump on Wednesday played down the possibility of an interview, saying "it seems unlikely" one would take place if the special counsel has no evidence of collusion.